 Zigbee is a wireless standard that's used in a number of smart home devices.
 It's the standard that Philips Hue uses, for example, and it's fairly common, if rarely spoken about.

 The Zigbee controller in the Echo Plus will let you set-up a smart home device without the need to follow the usual manufacturer procedures.
 Because the Echo Plus can directly talk to that device, it will recognise it and provide some controls - without the need for a hub or app for that device.

 There's the downside that some advanced features aren't supported: with Philips Hue for example, using Zigbee on the Echo Plus means you don't need the Hue Hub or Hue app, but you don't get any of the advanced controls, like Hue's scenes, custom colours or firmware updates.

-You can use Zigbee for cheaper or more basic devices (like a single white lightbulb), but for more advanced devices with more functions like those listed in this article, you'll want the full experience they offer, so Zigbee is best avoided.
+You can use Zigbee for cheaper or more basic devices (like a single white lightbulb), but for more advanced devices with more functions like you'r get from smart heating, you'll want the full experience they offer, so Zigbee is best avoided.

 Using Alexa Skills to connect your smart home

 Skills are the glue that holds Alexa together.
 You can almost think of Skills as apps, but because many will only then interact by voice, they're not apps you will ever see.
 What they do is basically tell Alexa what it's looking for and what that device can do.

 To find Skills, you can either ask Alexa to search directly: "Alexa, enable the Nest Camera Skill" for example, or much simpler is to just use the Alexa app on your phone.
 Ultimately, even if you install using your voice, you'd have to then enter your account details in the app anyway.

 - Hit the hamburger menu in the top left-hand corner